-Patient and relative experience in the AMUs and ICUs will be recorded using the Family Satisfaction Survey (FS-ICU) [Wall 2007], the Adult In-Patient Survey, and the Friends and Family Test (F&FT) including the free-text component.
-Only those questions of generic relevance will be presented from the In-Patient core survey to minimise survey volume; duplicate questions between surveys will be removed.
-The surveys will be offered at unit discharge to those patients with capacity and to all families of patients who have been in the AMU, and to families of patients who have been in the ICU, for 24 hours or more.
+Patient and relative experience in the AMUs and ICUs will be recorded using the patient and relative experience survey developed from the Family Satisfaction Survey (FS-ICU) [Wall 2007], the Adult In-Patient Survey, and the Friends and Family Test (F&FT) including the free-text component.
+The survey will be offered to those patients with capacity and to all families of patients who have been in the AMU, and to families of patients who have been in the ICU.
+Eligible ICU patients will have spent \geq 48 hours on the unit.
+Eligible AMU patients will have spent \geq 24 hours on the unit.
 Consent will be sought for use of the anonymised data: respondent gender and age will be requested but no patient identifiers.
-Denominator data will be collected from Trust databases to calculate response rates.
-Survey forms will be returned to the central project team where they will be digitised, analysed, and reported to each Trust's local project lead.
-Free-text responses will be transcribed and analysed using NVivo.